Driving a Josephson Traveling Wave Parametric Amplifier into chaos: effects of a non-sinusoidal current-phase relation: Effect of a non--sinusoidal CPR

 Thinking about a specific experimental realisation, we must bear in mind that the anharmonic content of CPR can be determined not only by the nature and geometry of the junction, but also by temperature, transport parameters of the superconducting leads, and details of interfaces~\cite{Likharev1979,Golubov2004,Tafuri2019}.
-Indeed, as well as conventional SNS junctions, other concrete examples of systems show non-sinusoidal CPRs, e.g., based on topological insulators~\cite{Sochnikov2015,Kayyalha2020,Endres2023}, graphene~\cite{English2016,Nanda2017}, high-$T_c$ superconductors~\cite{Il'ichev1998,Il'ichev2001}, spatially inhomogeneous ferromagnetic weak link~\cite{Golubov2002,Frolov2004}, nanobridge~\cite{Lindelof1981,Troeman2008,Wang2023} or nanowire~\cite{Spanton2017,Hart2019}, superconducting atomic contacts~\cite{DellaRocca2007}, or Cooper pair transistors~\cite{Paila2009}.
-Actually, the issue exists even in conventional, i.e., Al--based, junctions~\cite{Willsch2024}, for possible CPR deviations due to the non-uniformity of the tunnel barrier~\cite{Aref2014,Zeng2015}.
-Furthermore, it is in general true that the lower the temperature, the more skewed these CPRs are, thereby further supporting the need to explore divergences from pure sinusoidal behaviour, as JTWPAs generally operate at cryogenic temperatures.
-Finally, we mention that many experimental techniques for measuring the CPR of JJs exist~\cite{Waldram1975,VanHarlingen1995,Basset2014,Ginzburg2018}.
-The most straightforward and effective way involves deducing the CPR's shape through the magnetic dependence of the critical current in a SQUID formed by two JJs with quite different critical currents.
+Indeed, as well as conventional SNS junctions, other concrete examples of systems show non-sinusoidal CPRs, e.g., based on topological insulators~\cite{Sochnikov2015,Kayyalha2020,Endres2023}, graphene~\cite{English2016,Nanda2017}, high-$T_c$ superconductors~\cite{Il'ichev1998,Il'ichev2001,Revin2018}, spatially inhomogeneous ferromagnetic weak link~\cite{Golubov2002,Frolov2004}, nanobridge~\cite{Lindelof1981,Troeman2008,Wang2023} or nanowire~\cite{Spanton2017,Hart2019}, superconducting atomic contacts~\cite{DellaRocca2007}, or Cooper pair transistors~\cite{Paila2009}.
+Nonlinear CPRs occur even in conventional, i.e., Al--based, junctions~\cite{Willsch2024}, for possible CPR deviations due to the non-uniformity of the tunnel barrier~\cite{Aref2014,Zeng2015}.
+In general, the lower the temperature, the more skewed the CPRs are, thereby further supporting the need to explore divergences from pure sinusoidal behaviour, as JTWPAs generally operate at very low temperatures close to the quantum limit.

-Our focus now centers on comprehending the impact of transparency on JTWPA performance.
-Specifically, we narrow our attention to the non--sinusoidal nature of the CPR only.
+Our focus now centers on the impact of transparency on JTWPA performance.
+Specifically, we narrow our attention to the non--sinusoidal nature of the CPR.
 To this aim, we express the Josephson current as the product of the critical current, $I_c$, and a dimensionless function $i(\varphi, \tau)\in[-1,+1]$ embodying the joint dependence on both the phase and the transparency, i.e., $I(\varphi) = I_c \cdot i(\varphi, \tau)$.
-The function $i(\varphi, \tau)$, which captures the skewness of the CPR, is noting but the ration between $I_{\tau}(\varphi)$ and its maximum value, that is
+The function $i(\varphi, \tau)$, which captures the skewness of the CPR, is the ratio between $I_{\tau}(\varphi)$ and its maximum value, that is

 In the following, we assume again a critical current equal to $I_c = 2\, \mu \text{A}$, just like in the previous section, and we adjust the junction transparency, $\tau$, i.e., the skewness of the CPR.
 In Fig.~\ref{Fig04}, we collect the gain (top panel), PS (middle panel), and Fourier spectra of the output voltage (bottom panel) \emph{versus} the pump power level, $P_{\text{pump}}$, at different $\tau=\{ 0.25, 0.5, 0.75, \text{ and } 0.99 \}$, see panels (a), (b), (c), and (d), respectively.
 The other parameters are: $\nu_{\text{sign}}=6.42\;\text{GHz}$, $\nu_{\text{pump}}=7\;\text{GHz}$, $P_{\text{sign}}=-100\;\text{dBm}$, and $I_{\text{bias}}=0$.
 In middle panels, the inset contains the CPR at the specific $\tau$ values considered and a sinusoidal profile, traced with a gray dashed curve.